connorcurtis6/ConnorCurtis-Portfolio/README.md

 ## Skills

-Programming Languages: Significant experience in Python, as well as experience in R and SQL Algorithm Design and Analysis: Experience in developing logic-based algorithms and functions to automate tasks and process data including the logic flow within the GenAI chatbot project
+- **Programming Languages:** Significant experience in Python, as well as experience in R and SQL
+- **Algorithm Design and Analysis:** Experience in developing logic-based algorithms and functions to automate tasks and process data including the logic flow within the GenAI chatbot project
-Machine Learning: Supervised learning (regression, classification), neural networks (CNNs), random forests; model development and evaluation using Python (Scikit-learn, TensorFlow, Keras) to assess accuracy, precision, recall, and validation loss
+- **Machine Learning:** Supervised learning (regression, classification), neural networks (CNNs), random forests; model development and evaluation using Python (Scikit-learn, TensorFlow, Keras) to assess accuracy, precision, recall, and validation loss
-Data Manipulation: Experienced in cleaning, wrangling, transforming, and preparing data for analysis and modeling.
+- **Data Manipulation:** Experienced in cleaning, wrangling, transforming, and preparing data for analysis and modeling.
 Skilled in using Python libraries such as Pandas and NumPy for data manipulation tasks.
-Web Scraping: Techniques for extracting data from websites Data Visualization: Creating visual insights with tools like Matplotlib and Seaborn
+- **Web Scraping:** Techniques for extracting data from websites
+- **Data Visualization:** Creating visual insights with tools like Matplotlib and Seaborn

-- **Programming**: Python, R, SQL
-- **Machine Learning**: Supervised Learning, Neural Networks
-- **Data Visualization**: Matplotlib, Seaborn
-- **Tools**: Kaggle, Jupyter, GitHub, Excel